lovehifi/ap/README.md

 # LMS
 Active plugin the UPnP/DLNA bridge
 >
-Use UPnP/DLNA players in LMS, suppot play from LMS to MPD(UPNP) rAudio and to Aprenderer(UPNP)
+### Use UPnP/DLNA players in LMS, suppot play from LMS to MPD(UPNP) rAudio and to Aprenderer(UPNP).
+After activating the plugin, the UPnP/DLNA bridge needs some time to update.
+Next, you'll need to go to the UPnP/DLNA bridge Settings page to select the squeeze2upnp-linux-aarch64 to render for rAudio.
+It will take another 30 seconds for the UPnP/DLNA bridge to discover UPnP devices on your LAN.
 >
 Support thread is here:
 https://forums.slimdevices.com/forum/user-forums/3rd-party-software/100256-announce-upnpbridge-integrate-upnp-dlna-players-with-lms-squeeze2upnp?103728-Announce-UPnPBridge-integrate-UPnP-DLNA-players-with-LMS-(squeeze2upnp)=